pmh0731/DrugToxicityPrediction/README.md

 ## Platform Compatibility

 This script is designed to run on **Linux** environments.
-While it may work on other operating systems, Linux is recommended and officially supported for full compatibility, especially with R integration and multiprocessing behavior.
+It may not work on other operating systems, Linux is recommended and officially supported for full compatibility.

 ## Setup Instructions